trofimovamw/GInCovPipe/README.md

     |               ├── range_*.tsv             # range of dates of the corresponding bin
     |               ├── list_of_files.tsv       # list of file names in the binning mode
     │   ├── bins_results                        # Individual binning results plots (and tables)
-    │   ├── interpolation                       # Plots and tables for final interpolated trajectory
+    │   ├── meta                                # Meta information about all used sequences (name and collection date) │   ├── interpolation                       # Plots and tables for final interpolated trajectory
     |       ├── interpolation.csv               # table with interpolated population size estimates
     │       ├── estimates.csv                   # table wih raw population size estimates